NWChen/global-urbanism/ch7.md

 =========

 # Global Survival Circuits
+- Thanks to globalization, the dire financial straits of less-developed governments/economies, especially in the global South, launch a new phase of global migration and people trafficking.
+- Both strategies function as survival mechanisms and profit-making activities.
+- The same infrastructure facilitating cross-border flows of capital/information/trade also unintentionally structurally facilitate exchange of women/migrant labor for countries' survival

 ## The Feminization of Survival
 - Immigrant women enter the migration process in different ways, including via: